Cerapter/naon/README.md

   No defaults.
   Optional.
-  As with `emote`, invalid animations are to be displayed as a "missigno", and be considered immediately finished, having no actual animation.
+  As with `emote`, invalid animations are to be displayed as a 'missigno', and be considered immediately finished, having no actual animation.
   - `stall: Boolean`: if `true`, the client should not continue interpreting the IC message further until the animation has played